Vito Acconci: 1960s and 1970s

 Acconci began his career as a poet, editing and self-publishing the poetry magazine 0 TO 9 with Bernadette Mayer in the late 1960s.
 Produced in quantities of 100 to 350 copies per issue on a mimeograph machine, the magazine mixed contributions by both poets and artists.

 In the late 1960s, Acconci transformed himself into a performance and video artist using his own body as a subject for photography, film, video, and performance.
 Most of his early work incorporated subversive social comment.
 His performance and video work was marked heavily by confrontation and Situationism.
 In the mid-1970s, Acconci expanded his métier into the world of audio/visual installations.

+The Museum of Modern Art describes Following Piece as a work in which Acconci randomly selected individual passersby in New York City and followed them until they entered a building.

 One installation/performance work from this period, perhaps his best known work, is Seedbed (January 15–29, 1972).
 In Seedbed Acconci lay hidden underneath a gallery-wide ramp installed at the Sonnabend Gallery, masturbating while vocalizing into a loudspeaker his fantasies about the visitors walking above him on the ramp.
 One motivation behind Seedbed was to involve the public in the work's production by creating a situation of reciprocal interchange between artist and viewer.

 His 1969 work Following Piece involved him following random pedestrians in New York City until they entered a building.

 Cindy Nemser was the first art critic to write about Acconci for Arts Magazine in 1971.
 Nemser also later did an interview with Acconci which became the cover piece for Arts Magazine.

 In the article "Video: the Aesthetics of Narcissism," Rosalind Krauss refers to aspects of Narcissism apparent in the video work of Acconci.
 "A line of sight begin Acconci's plane of vision ends on the eyes of his projected double."
 Krauss uses this description to underline aspects of narcissism in the Vito Acconci work Centers.
 In the piece Acconci is filming himself pointing directly at himself for about 25 minutes; by doing so Acconci makes a nonsensical gesture that exemplifies the critical aspects of a work of art through the beginning of the 20th century.
 Krauss also goes on to explain the psychological basis behind the actions of video in comparison to discussions of object art.